Important

 Helm has a version skew with Kubernetes.
 Ensure that you install the correct version that matches your K8s version.

-For more information about installation, see https://helm.sh/docs/intro/install.
+For more installation information, see https://helm.sh/docs/intro/install.

 Cluster Operators